Dynamic cascading style sheets

 print '</STYLE>';

-Since the variable $Theme had been initialized to its default value (blue) earlier in the code, the inclusion of the gtroloyout.php file produces an internal cascading style sheet that is embedded in the <head> portion of the page and the embedded PHP code is parsed and the values of $Colors[i] set to the proper values.
+Since the variable $Theme had been initialized to its default value (black) earlier in the code, the inclusion of the gtroloyout.php file produces an internal cascading style sheet that is embedded in the <head> portion of the page and the embedded PHP code is parsed and the values of $Colors[i] set to the proper values (without using another mean of passing the value).
 It displays the pages according to the selected color theme instantly.
 It works very well and allows a lot of flexibility.

 External dynamic CSS